Moving to Mexico From US - Earthrelo

 Places To Avoid In Mexico

-While deciding to move to Mexico from US, it is only wise that you investigate the best cities to live in to ensure that your safety is guaranteed.
+While deciding to moving to Mexico from US, it is only wise that you investigate the best cities to live in to ensure that your safety is guaranteed.
 Here is a list of three places to avoid in Mexico.
 It should be noted that these places should be avoided because of the high crime rate in the areas.

 • Los Cabos.